matsuktake/furima-36867/README.md

 ### Association

-- belongs_to :user
+- belongs_to : user
-- has_many :purchase
+- has_many : purchase

 ## purchase table